eriksjolund/slurm-container-cluster/README.md

 __Status__: It seems to work, but a `systemctl --user restart` might be needed (see [Troubleshooting](#troubleshooting)) at startup time.
 Running Nextflow on top of _slurm-container-cluster_ also seems to work.
-(See the [Nextflow pipeline example](examples/nextflow/README.md) where _slurm-container-cluster_ let a laptop and a desktop form a small Slurm cluster).
+(See the [Nextflow pipeline example](examples/nextflow/README.md) where _slurm-container-cluster_ runs a two-node Slurm cluster on a laptop and a desktop.

 # slurm-container-cluster